 Some biotechs thrive best outside the glare of public attention.
 And VLST, a fledgling graduate of Seattle's Accelerator Corp., has been using its quiet time to line up its staff and complete preclinical work in preparation for its shift into clinical development.

 From late 2005, when Simonetti joined the company, VLST grew from seven to 42 employees.
-And a key co-founder, Craig Smith, a co-inventor of Enbrel, has just been replaced by a new chief scientific officer.
+And a key co-founder, Craig Smith, a co-inventor of Enbrel, was replaced by a new chief scientific officer.
+Article